Must a website give up the name or email of an alleged anonymous defamer?

 Much to the delight of the Internet – and arguably in an attempt to rack-up some Reddit karma – in the opinion, Justice Debra Lehrmann snuck in a Walter Sobchak (The Big Lebowski) quote: “For your information, the Supreme Court has roundly rejected prior restraint.”

-For what seems like since the Rat Pack headlined at the Copa Room, Casino kingpin Sheldon Adelson has been embroiled in a defamation lawsuit.
-From one court to the next, the Adelson libel lawsuit hops — motion by tedious motion.
-And now it looks like it all may come down to whether or not a “naked link” is considered a footnote, or more than a footnote.
+Casino kingpin Sheldon Adelson has been embroiled in a defamation lawsuit for a long, long time.
+From court to court, the Adelson libel claim hops — motion by motion.
+And now, in the eleventh hour, it looks like the case depends on the definition of “naked link” and whether or not it’s a footnote or more than a footnote.

-But, if you’re interested in the finer points of online defamation law, things are starting to get interesting in the Adelson case because it looks like it will turn entirely on whether or not a “naked link” is the equivalent to a traditional footnote.
+If you’re interested in the finer points of online defamation law, things are getting interesting in the Adelson case.
+Why?
+Because the whole thing may turn on whether or not a “naked link” is the equivalent to a traditional footnote.

 Why Adelson Sued The NJDC For Defamation